 Thanks to the collaboration of blacklisting authorities and their networking capacities, when a malicious resource is uncovered, the information will be shared across the organizations in order to protect the more users possible.

-This new detection is classified as user security violation and is available from today in your AdSecure account.
+This new detection is classified as user advisory violation and is available from today in your AdSecure account.

 For more information on our Blacklisted URL detection, or any other aspect of the AdSecure platform, please contact firstname.lastname@example.org